aspose-words/Aspose.Words-Documentation/cpp/developer-guide/programming-with-documents/working-with-sections/how-to-remove-page-and-section-breaks/_index.md

 ﻿---
-title: How to Remove Page and Section Breaks – Aspose.Words for С++
+title: How to Remove Page and Section Breaks in C++
 articleTitle: How to Remove Page and Section Breaks
 linktitle: How to Remove Page and Section Breaks
 description: "Page or section breaks explanation and how to remove it using Aspose.Words for C++."